 Emma has a BA (Hons) in Economics from the University of Cambridge and an MSc with Distinction in Gender, Development and Globalisation from the London School of Economics.
-She has extensive experience with both qualitative and quantitative research methods, with an intricate understanding of research design, fieldwork, and synthesising statistical analysis to produce coherent interpretations and conclusions.

 “The opportunity to work across such a wide range of sectors, translating qualitative and quantitative findings into tangible change for individuals, families and communities, is one of the most gratifying elements of working at Cordis Bright.”